 2. Stay Warm In A Stylish Sweater

-Not only does slipping into your favourite fall sweater guarantee comfort, this is also a great way to keep warm with the dropping temperatures!
+Not only does slipping into your favorite fall sweater guarantee comfort, but this is also a great way to keep warm with the dropping temperatures!
 Be sure to layer your clothing for the ease of being able to bundle up in the chilly mornings and shed some layers as the sun shines in the afternoon.

 3. Sweep Away Leaves and Additional Debris

 Spending time in nature has great benefits for our health, and autumn is a perfect time to do so – with the beautiful, picturesque scenery, going for a walk amongst the tapestry of falling leaves is an elevated experience.
 While there’s no doubt that the falling leaves are beautiful, these can be a tripping hazard when stepping out to enjoy the crisp autumn air.
 Ask a loved one to help you sweep leaves away that could pose a fall risk near entrances of your home.
-At Trico LivingWell, our maintenance team ensure our residents don’t have to worry about this by doing leaf removal frequently.
+At Trico LivingWell, our maintenance team ensures our residents don’t have to worry about this by doing leaf removal frequently.

 Managing these considerations on your own can feel intimidating at times.
-If you’re looking for some additional peace of mind, consider looking into a retirement living community like Trico LivingWell that has building features that help keep residents safe during the changing seasons.
-Trico LivingWell is outfitted with heated sidewalks to keep our residents safe from falling hazards, as well as a comprehensive on-site team consisting of utilities, maintenance, security and housekeeping to help residents feel comfortable and safe so they can spend time focused on aging well.
+If you’re looking for some additional peace of mind, consider looking into a retirement living community like Trico LivingWell which has building features that help keep residents safe during the changing seasons.
+Trico LivingWell is outfitted with heated sidewalks to keep our residents safe from falling hazards, as well as a comprehensive on-site team consisting of utilities, maintenance, security, and housekeeping to help residents feel comfortable and safe so they can spend time focused on aging well.